 My landlord let me move into the property but the manager told me that the owner hasn't signed the lease yet.
 Can I be forced to move?
 If the landlord hasn't signed the lease but accepts rent or the tenant hasn't signed the lease but has moved in and paid rent, VRLTA § 55-248.8 (You're leaving a federal government web site.) treats the lease just as if it had been signed.
 However, if the unsigned lease is for more than one year, it is treated as if it is effective for only one year.

 How much of a security deposit can the landlord require?
 How much of the security deposit can the landlord keep?
 How soon after the tenant moves out must the landlord refund the security deposit?
 Under VRLTA § 55-248.15:1, (You're leaving a federal government web site.) a landlord may require a security deposit of up to two months' rent.
-The landlord must pay interest on the security deposit, but must refund the interest to the tenant only if the security deposit is held for at least 13 months after the date of the original rental agreement.
-When the tenant moves out, the landlord may apply the security deposit plus any interest to any damages, except normal wear and tear, caused by the tenant, any unpaid rent plus late payment fees allowed by the lease, or to other charges allowed by the lease.
+When the tenant moves out, the landlord may apply the security deposit to any damages, except normal wear and tear, caused by the tenant, any unpaid rent plus late payment fees allowed by the lease, or to other charges allowed by the lease.
+On or after January 1, 2015, Landlords are not required to pay interest on security deposits.
+Any accrued interest due and payable as of December 31, 2014 on security deposits of a tenant shall be paid to the tenant no later than 45 days after the end of the tenancy.
+The interest rate for security deposits from January 1, 2009 thorugh December 31, 2014 was 0.0%.

 Within 5 days after the tenant gives notice of intent to vacate the property, or when the landlord gives the tenant notice to vacate the property, the landlord must notify the tenant that he or she may be present for the landlord's inspection of the property.
 If the tenant wants to attend the inspection, he or she must give the landlord written notice.
 The landlord must then notify the tenant of the time and date of the inspection, but is not required to change the date and time to allow the tenant to attend.
 The landlord must inspect the property within 72 hours after the tenant vacates.
 If the tenant attends the inspection, the landlord must give the tenant an itemized list of any damages at the end of the inspection.